MightyPart/roblox-provider/README.md

 Defaults to `["name", "displayName", "avatar"]`.
 Valid values are `name`, `displayName`, `avatar`, `description`, `created` and `hasVerifiedBadge`.

+`redirectUri`: string - The url to redirect to.

+`checks`: array - The security checks to perform during OAuth. defaults to `['pkce', 'state']`.
+It is not advised to change this setting unless you know what you are doing.

 - - -

 If you want to add more callbacks as well you can do the following: